-The members of a company limited by guarantee have periodic meetings, just like the members of a company with shares.
+The members of a company limited by guarantee have periodic meetings, just like the shareholders of a company with shares.
 Those meetings are where the most important decisions are made.

-The structure of management, policy-making and decision making are set out in the articles of association, which can be changed if change is necessary.
+The structure of management, policy-making and decision making are set out in the articles of association, which can be changed if necessary.

 If you are interested in setting up a company limited by guarantee then Net Lawman can help you with some of the documentation you will require.

-In addition, if the company limited by guarantee is to be registered as a charity then the Memorandum must meet the requirements of the Charity Commission.
+In addition, if the company is to be registered as a charity, then the articles must meet the requirements of the Charity Commission.